-- 1. Encourage efforts to provide broadband internet service throughout the county to enable people to work from home. - 2.
-Encourage home-based entrepreneurial activities that have minimal impact on adjacent properties. - 3.
-Encourage crop and livestock production farming as a local economic development strategy. - 4.
-Encourage businesses that add value to agricultural products through processing, packaging and marketing as a local economic development strategy. - 5.
-Encourage entrepreneurial activity such as the sale of locally grown and created products and services from roadside markets and home-based sales. - 6.
-Encourage entrepreneurial activity that seeks to market local recreational and cultural resources and is compatible with identified resource protection goals. - 7.
-Encourage job-training programs at area schools and local colleges that help local workers and employers to develop the work skills necessary to stay competitive in a global economy. - 8.
-Whenever possible, encourage economic development projects to locate infrastructure where such utilities, services and road capacity already exists.
+- 1. Consider joining other municipalities and the county to support a countywide economic development organization that uses an agreed on formula to set annual budget contributions. - 2.
+Actively work to attract new employment opportunities through using available economic development tools such as Tax Agricultural Financing (TAF) that can also be used by a town to attract tourism, agriculture, or forestry related businesses. - 3.
+Encourage efforts to provide broadband internet service throughout the County to enable people to work from home. - 4.
+Encourage home-based entrepreneurial activities that have minimal impact on adjacent properties. - 5.
+Encourage crop and livestock production farming as a local economic development strategy. - 6.
+Encourage businesses that add value to agricultural products through processing, packaging and marketing as a local economic development strategy. - 7.
+Encourage entrepreneurial activity such as the sale of locally grown and created products and services from roadside markets and home-based sales. - 8.
+Encourage entrepreneurial activity that seeks to market local recreational and cultural resources and is compatible with identified resource protection goals. - 9.
+Encourage job-training programs at area schools and local colleges that help local workers and employers develop the work skills necessary to stay competitive in a global economy. - 10.
+Encourage one or more annual local events, such as a community festival, to attract visitors and support local civic groups and entrepreneurs.